 The digital age advanced quickly, and in just 10 years, smartphones went from infancy to the complex devices they are today.
 Once smartphones were in most consumers’ pockets, app developers discovered a brand-new way to generate revenue – subscription services.
 There’s a subscription for just about everything these days, whether you want to pay monthly for your antivirus software or even a shopping club membership.
 For this very reason, it’s important to start focusing on outcomes rather than output.
-App developers and service providers don’t make their money when someone makes a single purchase; it’s the recurring monthly or annual charges that keep them afloat.
+App developers and service providers (such as SaaS or DaaS providers) don’t make their money when someone makes a single purchase; it’s the recurring monthly or annual charges that keep them afloat.

 Good Outcomes Require Individual Initiative

 In some ways, project management is a lot like climbing a ladder, with each rung representing a member of your team.
 You start with the first rung, then move on to the next until you reach the top.
-If any one of those rungs breaks or goes missing along the way, your journey will be halted, or slowed at the very least.
+If anyone of those rungs breaks or goes missing along the way, your journey will be halted or slowed at the very least.
 It’s important that everyone on your team takes some initiative to perform their part of the project well.
 To help team members focus on outcomes, it’s vital to explain the goal in detail and line out the steps they will need to take to get to the top.

 Measuring Your Success